*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 You should be able to find it under the name SACSA Aereopuerto Rafeal Nuñez or something along those lines.
 You should be able to connect to it pretty easily in both the international and domestic departures section.

-On our last trip in July 2024, they had implemented a policy of only 30 minutes free access and you had to pay for more time.
+On our last trip, they had implemented a policy of only 30 minutes free access and you had to pay for more time.

 Are there ATMS at the Cartagena airport?